JackWachira/Masdu/tools/README.md

 # Tools documentation

-This document contains information about the tools section of the `angular2-seed`.
+This document contains information about the tools section of `Masdu`.

 ## General Information